 I remember a good friend of mine Jayce said to me “you’ve changed, and I don’t like it.
 It’s like you’re this different person.
 No more light.
 No laughter.
 You’re not enjoying life.
 I know it.
 You know it.
 But we don’t have to talk about it.
 Just know that I know and when you’re ready to talk, I’m here.“

-Compelled by shame to keep my secrets, and the need to keep him out of jail, I remained silent.
+Compelled by shame to keep my secrets, and the need to keep him out of jail if he found out the truth, I remained silent.

 So I smiled and grinned my way through that exchange while crying inside.
 He would eventually help me move all of my things out once I filed for divorce.